Frequently Asked Questions

-This project represents a job opportunity for Mi’gmaqs and other local workers.
+This project represents a job opportunity for the Mi’gmaq and other local workers.
 A total of 389 people worked on the Mesgi’g Ugju’s’n wind farm site in 2015.
 Of these, 87 workers were from Mi’gmaq communities and another 225 lived in the area.

 Mesgi’g Ugju’s’n Wind Farm, L.P. is committed to using local companies and workers whenever they offer products and services of equivalent quality at competitive prices.

-3. What is the lifespan for the wind turbines being installed?
+What is the lifespan of the installed wind turbines?

 The wind turbines have a certified lifespan of 20 years.
-Under Hydro-Québec Distribution’s power purchase agreement, the wind turbine manufacturers must provide a certificate guaranteeing a lifespan of 20 years.
-But this lifespan may end up being longer, depending on the weather conditions at the site and the quality of the maintenance program.
+This lifespan may end up being longer, depending on the weather conditions at the site and the quality of the maintenance program.

 It’s true.
-The term of the electricity purchase agreement between Mesgi’g Ugju’s’n Wind Farm and Hydro-Québec Distribution is 20 years.
+The term of the power purchase agreement between Mesgi’g Ugju’s’n Wind Farm and Hydro-Québec Distribution is 20 years.
 If the two parties do not renew the contract after 20 years, the wind farm will be dismantled, according to the rules currently in force.
 Hydro-Québec Distribution insisted that a fund be created to provide for the dismantling of the wind farm.
-Mesgi’g Ugju’s’n Wind Farm L.P. will make specific deposits into the fund.
-The amounts to be deposited will be calculated by a specialized, independent firm, to ensure sufficient funds to cover the costs of dismantling the wind farm.

 In Quebec, bird mortality due to wind turbines is very rare.
 During the 1980s, particularly in California, some wind farms that were poorly located and designed with trellis-style towers had a major impact on certain bird species.
 In the wake of these unfortunate experiences, further research led to a better understanding of bird behaviour so as to find better locations for wind turbines.
 Observations made following the construction of newer wind farms have shown that wind turbines now cause very few bird deaths compared to other types of infrastructure or human activity.

-Studies have also shown that, across Canada, the average mortality rate is 8.2 birds/wind turbine/year.1 In Quebec, that average is 1.6 birds/wind turbine/year.2
+Studies have also shown that, across Canada, the average mortality rate is 8.2 birds/wind turbine/year.

 The perceived noise level of a wind turbine depends primarily on how close you are to the tower.
 For example, at the base of a wind turbine, the perceived noise level will be approximately 60 decibels (dBA).
-It is therefore entirely possible to have a normal conversation at the base of a wind turbine without having to raise your voice.
 As you move farther away from the wind turbine, the perceived noise level drops.